Release notes for 100.14

 - Display device location with NMEA data sources

 - Filter by definition expression or display filter

-- Enhanced Feature layer definition expression to show display filters as well.
+- Updated Feature layer definition expression to add display filter support.

 - Renamed Feature layer definition expression to Filter by definition expression or display filter.